CodingWolves/TeamAppBackend/README.md

 #### Create schema

 You need to create the tables with the `schema.sql` file in `prisma` folder, you can open that file and execute it in Mysql server.

+#### Activate prisma ORM

+In folder, execute these commands:

+1. `npm install`
+2. `npx prisma introspect`
+3. `npx prisma generate`

+If no problems occurred, you can now run the server.